ShahzaibSE/ShahzaibSE/README.md

 <br/>
 <br/>

-## 📣 How about an Office quote before you go?
+## 📣 How about a Programming quote before you go?

 > "Sometimes it's better to leave something alone, to pause, and that's very true of programming."
 >